woocommerce/woocommerce/readme.txt

 * Tweak - country_multiselect_options returns allowed countries only
 * Tweak - Add order - country should not set itself
 * Tweak - Add error/message filters
+* Tweak - Only allow 1 shipping class in quick edit.
 * Fix - Strange error where detecting the page (is_page etc) would break the canonical redirect in some instances when hooked into 'wp'.
 Used the later get_header hook instead.
 * Fix - Right now links.
 * Fix - fix for https://bugs.php.net/bug.php?id=61166 (thanks Max Rice)